Bagby

-Bagby is a village and civil parish in the Hambleton District of North Yorkshire, England, 3 mi south-east of Thirsk.
-The parish had a population of 470 according to the 2001 census.
-The population of the parish was 593 at the 2011 Census.
+Bagby is a village and civil parish in the county of North Yorkshire, England, 3 mi south-east of Thirsk.
+The parish had a population of 470 according to the 2001 census and a population of 593 at the 2011 Census.
 The parish shares a grouped parish council with the adjacent parish of Balk.

+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

-The village is a mixture of old and new properties, farms and some specialist furniture makers.
+The village is a mixture of old and new properties, farms, and some specialist furniture makers.

 History

 The name Bagby comes from an Old Norse personal name Baggi + Old Norse býr, meaning "settlement" or "farmstead".
 Bagby is recorded in the Domesday Book as Bagebi/Baghebi.
 (The name is shared with the village of Bigby, Lincolnshire, and the hamlet of Begbie, near Haddington, East Lothian).

 Religion

-The parish church is dedicated to St Mary.
-Located in Church Lane, it is a Grade II Listed Building designed by Edward Buckton Lamb and built in 1862.
+St Mary's Church, Bagby is located in Church Lane.
+It is a Grade II Listed Building designed by Edward Buckton Lamb and built in 1862.